 • Over 350 feet: 1.5-2+ HP typically needed

-Calculate Total Dynamic Head:
+Calculate Total Dynamic Head (TDH):

-• Pump setting depth (feet)
+• Pump setting depth (feet) — distance from ground to pump

-• + Vertical rise from wellhead to tank/house
+• + Vertical rise from wellhead to tank/house (elevation change)

-• + Friction loss in pipe (add ~5% of pipe length)
+• + Friction loss in pipe (add ~5% of pipe length for 1" pipe, 3% for 1.25")

-• + Pressure needed (multiply PSI × 2.31 for feet)
+• + Pressure needed (multiply PSI × 2.31 to convert to feet of head)

 2. GPM Required